-The last time the Ford Econoline passenger van or E-Series Wagon underwent a full redesign, George Bush was president.
-No, not W, but the original "no new taxes" edition.
-But there's more to the Econoline's staying power than Ford simply sticking with a product that has been the top-selling full-size van since 1980 (although that certainly has something to do with it).
-For up-fitters, or those who turn E-Series vans into commercial vehicles, any change to the Econoline's basic structure and dimensions means they also have to change the dimensions and tooling of their customizations.
+Although it was last produced for the 2014 model year, the Ford Econoline (E-Series) Wagon, the passenger carrying version of this stalwart van, hadn't undergone a full redesign since George Bush was president.
+No, not George W, but the original "no new taxes" edition.
+But there was good reason for the Econoline's staying power other than Ford simply not messing with what had been the top-selling full-size van for more than three decades.
+For upfitters (those who turn vans into commercial vehicles such as airport shuttles), any change to the Econoline's basic structure and dimensions meant they also had to change the dimensions and tooling of their customizations.

-However, in its unmodified form as a high-capacity passenger van, the Ford Econoline is showing its old age.
-It has received only minor changes over the years, the most significant of which occurred for 1997 (engine and interior updates) and for 2008 when it received a radical new grille along with steering, brake and suspension improvements.
-Yet the basic vehicle and its passenger comfort have remained virtually unchanged.
-As such, other full-size vans can outclass the Econoline in terms of versatility and ride and handling dynamics.
-But considering Ford's lower price and respectable reputation for reliability, it's a very comfortable choice for a full-size passenger van.
+However, in its unmodified form as a high-capacity passenger van, the Ford Econoline showed its old age.
+It received only minor changes over the years, the most significant of which occurred for 1997 (engine and interior updates) and for 2008 when it received a radical new grille along with steering, brake and suspension improvements.
+Yet the basic vehicle and its passenger comfort remained virtually unchanged.
+As such, other full-size vans outclassed the Econoline in terms of versatility and ride and handling dynamics.
+But considering the Ford's typically lower price and respectable reputation for reliability, it makes a solid choice for a used full-size passenger van.

-There are three different engines available on the E-Series Wagon.
-A 4.6-liter V8 that makes 225 horsepower and 286 pound-feet of torque is standard on the E-150.
-A 5.4-liter V8 capable of 255 hp and 350 lb-ft of torque is optional on the E-150 and standard on the E-350 Super Duty models.
-Both of these engines come with a four-speed automatic.
-E-350 buyers can upgrade to a 6.8-liter V10 that churns out 305 hp and 420 lb-ft of torque.
-A five-speed automatic comes with the V10.
+There were three engines available on these E-Series Wagons.
+A 4.6-liter V8 with 225 horsepower and 286 pound-feet of torque was standard on the E-150.
+A 5.4-liter V8 capable of 255 hp and 350 lb-ft of torque was optional on the E-150 and standard on the E-350 Super Duty models.
+Both of these engines came with a four-speed automatic.
+E-350 buyers could upgrade to a 6.8-liter V10 with 305 hp and 420 lb-ft of torque.
+A five-speed automatic came with the V10.

-Whatever it has been officially called, the Econoline has always been available in E-150 and E-350 styles with two vehicle lengths, and XL, XLT and Chateau trim levels (the latter of which disappeared in 2001 and reappeared on the E-150 only in 2004).
+The generation that encompassed these refreshed E-Series wagons dated back to 1992, when it was called the Club Wagon.
+The name change to E-Series Wagon took place for '98.
+Whatever it had been officially called, the Econoline was always available in E-150 and E-350 styles with two vehicle lengths.
 An E-250 was also offered for most of this model's run.
-Like the current model, there have been numerous options and packages available, so be sure a potential used Econoline has the features you're looking for.
-For instance, a sliding passenger-side door was a no-cost option.
+Trim levels included base XL, midlevel XLT and, depending on the year, plush Chateau trim levels.
+There were numerous options and packages available, so be sure a potential used Econoline has the features you're looking for.

 The original vans from this generation came standard with a 4.9-liter inline-6 engine or a choice of three gasoline V8s and a diesel V8.
 In 1997, these engines were replaced with a base V6, two Triton V8s and a Triton V10.
 The diesel V8 carried over unchanged.
 That year, the Econoline underwent other significant upgrades.
-The dashboard was redesigned for the only time to meet the latest Ford interior standards.
-(Some switchgear and gauges have changed slightly since then, though.)
-The grille was also freshened to match Ford's ongoing oval theme.
+The dashboard was redesigned to meet the latest Ford interior standards and the grille was updated to match Ford's ongoing oval theme.

 Items like tilt steering wheel, antilock brakes and a passenger front airbag were added at the turn of the century.
 In 2003, the E-Series was given another grille design to match the latest F-Series Super Duty, featuring two vertical bars and an integrated Ford badge (rather than perched on the hood lip).
-Engine output continued to rise, with the current E-Series engine lineup (including the new 6.0-liter turbodiesel V8) established in 2004.
+Engine output continued to rise, and a 6.0-liter turbodiesel V8 debuted for '04.